4 The clinical pathway model

 Following the calculation of total 4-week quits, the model applies sequential, conditional decay probabilities to project long-term success.
 The cohort is stepped down to 6-month, 12-month, and finally lifetime smokefree states.
 This generates an effective_quit_rate for each specific demographic and clinical stratum.

-4.4 Adjusted in-hospital cascade (readmission discounting)
+4.4 Adjusted in-hospital cascade and operational scaling

 While quitting happens to individuals, screening, pharmacotherapy, and staff utilisation happen during admission events.
 Every time a patient enters the hospital, they require administrative screening time.
 However, if a patient successfully quits during their index admission, they do not require specialist assessment or nicotine replacement therapy (NRT) upon readmission.